 The constitution of the section emphasises the principle of an interdisciplinary approach to the study of materials.
 A programme of meetings, workshops and courses is organised in support of this objective.

 The Section Committee currently has interests spanning composite materials, electronic materials, biomaterials, nanomaterials and magnetic materials.
 It also has experience using a host of analytical tools including light, electron and scanning microscopies.
 Scientists and engineers working in the multidisciplinary field of materials science are always welcome to contact the Chairman (details opposite) with suggestions for future conferences or meetings that the section could organise or be involved in.
 RMS members with an enthusiastic interest in the microscopy and analysis of materials are also encouraged to contact the Committee and assist in our activities.

 Annual General Meeting

-The Annual General Meeting of the Materials Sciences Section 2013 will be held during Quantitative Analysis of Grain Size Course.
+The Annual General Meeting of the Materials Sciences Section 2014 was held on Tuesday 1 July 2014 in Manchester Central during mmc2014.
 Click here for further information.

 Dr Rebecca Higginson, University of Loughborough, UK

 Rebecca is a Senior Lecturer in Metallurgy in the Department of Materials.
 Her current research considers the study of microstructural development in metals and composites.
 Her group has carried out extensive studies on the high temperature oxidation of ferrous alloys.
 She co-ran an RMS 1-day meeting “Microstructure of High Temperature Oxidation” in 2007.
 Other work includes microstructural development in hologramatic laser welding, interpenetrating composites, energy materials & ultrasonic consolidation.